PhillP/PropertyGraph.jl/README.md

 [![Build Status](https://travis-ci.org/PhillP/PropertyGraph.jl.svg?branch=master)](https://travis-ci.org/PhillP/PropertyGraph.jl)

 PropertyGraph.jl is a Julia package for creating and querying graph data structures.
 A Graph consists of Vertices connected by Edges.
-Each Vertex and Edge has properties, an identifier and optionally a reference to any arbitrary object.
+Vertices and Edges each have properties, an identifier and optionally a reference to any arbitrary object so that existing objects can be organised into graphs.

 ## Querying